 There is no fee for updates, and no limit on how many times you can update your details.

-If you are a buyer, banker, or government officer and you want to verify that a supplier's Udyam certificate is genuine:
+If you are a buyer, banker, or government officer and you want to verify that a supplier's Udyam certificate is genuine, you can do so by following the steps of the Udyam certificate QR code / verification process:

 Alternatively, scan the QR code on the certificate directly with any smartphone.
 It links to the enterprise's live portal page, making verification instantaneous and impossible to fake.